-The Company reinsures disability products in various markets.
-Liabilities for future benefits on disability policies' active lives are established in an amount adequate to meet the estimated future obligations on policies in force.
+The Company reinsures disability and long-term care products in various markets.
+Liabilities for future benefits on disability and long-term care policies' active lives are established in an amount adequate to meet the estimated future obligations on policies in force.
 These reserves are the amounts that, with the additional premiums to be received and interest thereon compounded annually at certain assumed rates, are calculated to be sufficient to meet the various policy and contract obligations as they mature.

 The Company establishes future policy benefits for guaranteed minimum death benefits ("GMDB") relating to the reinsurance of certain variable annuity contracts by estimating the expected value of death benefits in excess of the projected account balance and recognizing the excess proportionally over the accumulation period based on total expected assessments.
 The Company regularly evaluates estimates used and adjusts the additional liability balance, with a related charge or credit to claims and other policy benefits, if actual experience or other evidence suggests that earlier assumptions should be revised.
 The assumptions used in estimating the GMDB liabilities are consistent with those used for amortizing DAC, and are thus subject to the same variability and risk.
-The Company's GMDB liabilities at December 31, 2020 and 2019, were not material.
+The Company's GMDB liabilities at December 31, 2021 and 2020, were not material.